-- 6. Check that jack, jack handle and lug wrench are properly stowed. - 7.
+- 6. If supplied, check that jack, jack handle, and lug wrench are properly stowed. - 7.
 Make sure that a serviceable fire extinguisher is secured in the mounting bracket. - 8.
 Verify that all items you plan to take are on board. - 9.
 Check that accessories, such as a plastic sewer hose with the necessary fittings and a water supply line, such as an approved water hose for 125 psi, are on board.

-Note: It may be desirable to check ahead with specific campsites where you plan to stop for any special adapters which may be required.
+Note: It may be desirable to check ahead with

+specific campsites where you plan to stop for any special adapters which may be required.

 - 10. Fill fresh water tank, if required.
-(Refer to the Plumbing Section.) - 11.
+(Refer to the Plumbing Section). - 11.
 Make sure that drain line cap and holding tank knife valves are closed and secured.
 Add a holding tank chemical to a few gallons of water in your body waste holding tank.
-(Refer to Plumbing Section.) - 12.
-Check brake lights, all running lights, turn signals and other vehicle safety items. - 13.
-Put motor home contents in "travel" condition - 14.
+(Refer to Plumbing Section). - 12.
+Check brake lights, all running lights, turn signals, and other vehicle safety items. - 13.
+Put motor home contents in "travel" condition. - 14.
 Secure any loose objects which could shift while traveling. - 15.
 Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - 16.
-Be sure all cabinets have the contents secured. - 17.
+Be sure all cabinets have the contents secured and doors latched. - 17.
+Be sure all exterior doors are closed and locked. - 18.
+Adjust the driver's seat to the most comfortable position, then adjust the side view mirrors for maximum visibility. - 19.
 Fill the fuel tank and be careful not to overfill.
-Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual. - 18.
-Be sure all exterior doors are closed and locked. - 19.
-Adjust the driver's seat to the most comfortable position, then adjust the side view mirrors for maximum visibility.
+Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual.

-WARNING: ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BE TURNED OFF DURING REFUELING OF MOTOR FUEL TANKS AND/OR LPGAS CONTAINERS.
+WARNING: ALL PILOT LIGHTS, APPLIANCES, AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BE TURNED OFF DURING REFUELING OF MOTOR FUEL TANKS AND/OR LPGAS CONTAINERS.